FANSHAWE PARK - LONDON, ONTARIO

-When people in London talk about Fanshawe Park, they mean the lovely lake by that name, the Conservation area, Hiking Trails, and the Pioneer Village, all of which come under the jurisdiction of the
+When people in London talk about Fanshawe Park, they mean the lovely lake by that name, the Conservation area, Hiking Trails, and the Pioneer Village, all of which come under the jurisdiction of the Upper Thames River Conservation Authority

-Click this link if you are looking for
+Click this link if you are looking for Fanshawe College.

-Located in the north east corner of London, Ontario, this is a great place to observe wild life, such as the
+Located in the north east corner of London, Ontario, this is a great place to observe wild life, such as Bald Eagle and Osprey which have been observed nesting in the area.

-It is also a wonderful place to take your family camping - their website has links to
+It is also a wonderful place to take your family camping - their website has links to Camping Reservations For information on Hiking and boating here, you can contact them at

-Fanshawe Park Camping & Boating info site.
+Fanshawe Park Boating info site.

 The Lake Trail is a loop, 20 km long which goes around the Reservoir.
 You can access the trail at the main entrance to the Conservation Area, at 1424 Clarke Road (just north of Huron Street).

-For a map of the location of Fanshawe Park, London, click
+For a map of the location of Fanshawe Park, London, click here.

 The Fanshawe Lake Trail is open to cyclists and hikers, from dawn to dusk daily, although night riding is prohibited.